ajbarker93/vaxi_track/README.md

 ## License and copyright
-Licensing is TBD, but the site may freely be used at XXX.
+Licensing is TBD, but the site may freely be used at http://vaxi-track.herokuapp.com/.
 Copyright is asserted over all code contained within this repo (AJ Barker, RMT Staruch, TF Kirk, 2021).